 - Can the shareholders divide up the shares into smaller units?

 - Can they issue more shares?

-- Can the directors declare a dividend, and if so, of what amount?
+- Can the directors declare a dividend according to any dividend policy, and if so, of what amount?

 - Can a director charge the company for his work or for other services?